avatao/blog.avatao.com/_posts/2018-11-08-Secure-development-with-Spring-Framework.md

 ```
 You can also disable CSRF protection, however, it is not recommended.

-Using proper HTTP verbs is also essential to protect our application from CSRF attacks since including sensitive data in the URL by using HTTP `GET` can cause information leakage.
-For sensitive information, it is recommended to use `POST` instead of `GET`.
-Another reason to avoid `GET` requests is that by default Spring does not CSRF protect them.
+It is recommended to use `POST` requests instead of `GET` to pass CSRF tokens, as by default Spring does not protect `GET` methods.
 This is a general requirement for proper CSRF prevention.
 For more details, visit  the [CSRF Spring Documentation](https://docs.spring.io/spring-security/site/docs/3.2.0.CI-SNAPSHOT/reference/html/csrf.html).

 **There are different CSRF protection types that Spring offers:**